 4. Add the rice to the wok gradually, breaking it up with your hands.
 Cook for about 3 minutes, tossing or stirring the rice frequently to avoid burning, while letting it get a nice sear.
 Add the soy sauce and the wine, if using, and toss for another minute.
 Finally, add the egg back in and stir one more time, breaking up the egg into smaller pieces if necessary.
 Serve immediately or, if you need the wok for something else, keep warm in a 200 degree oven until ready to serve.

 Note: If I were to add meat or chicken, I would cook it in the wok to the right temperature after Step 2 and remove it, and then add it back in Step 4 right before the egg goes back in.
-If I were to add other vegetables, I would add them at the end of Step 3, such as in this preparation using frozen peas and corn.
+If I were to add other vegetables, I would add them at the end of Step 3.

 For information where to obtain shaoxing rice wine and other Asian ingredients, please see our guide to Food Shopping in Chinatown.
 You can also obtain some of them using these links: